Wednesdays @ 12-1 p.m.

 For a transcript of your CME hours, make sure you register at CAMS.CME.Arizona.edu.
 When you text the Grand Rounds code (supplied on the day of the lecture) to 866-327-3062, your attendance is digitally recorded in your account, and you will be able to access your CMEs at any time.
 Get more details on this system by contacting the Office of Continuing Medical Education (OCME) at (520) 626-7832 or email@example.com.

-Persons with a disability may request a reasonable accommodation, such as sign language interpreter, by contacting Manuel Acuna at (520) 626-3626 or firstname.lastname@example.org.
+Persons with a disability may request a reasonable accommodation, such as a sign language interpreter, by contacting Jamie Manser at firstname.lastname@example.org.
 Requests should be made as early as possible to allow time to arrange the accommodation.

-Chairman's Psychiatric Grand Rounds are held monthly and are reserved for psychiatric resident/trainee presentations and resident/trainee educational purposes.
-These presentation are not eligible for CME credit.
+Trainee Grand Rounds are held at least monthly and are reserved for psychiatry resident/trainee presentations and resident/trainee educational purposes.
+Not all of these presentations are eligible for CME credit.

 Quality Improvement/Patient Safety (QIPS) fka Mortality & Morbidity (M&M) conferences are held throughout the academic year and are for Department of Psychiatry members ONLY and will NOT be videotaped for future viewing.
 These presentations are not eligible for CME credit.